elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-impact-of-scar-tissue-on-lung-elasticity-and-how-does-it-affect-tidal-volume.md

 url: /learn/health-studies/questions/what-is-the-impact-of-scar-tissue-on-lung-elasticity-and-how-does-it-affect-tidal-volume
 score: -1.0
 related_article1:
-    id: 168787
+    id: 168792
-    title: Identify the common symptoms of Tuberculosis and explain how they affect the body.
+    title: >-
+        What is the role of the immune response in maintaining respiratory health, particularly in response to dust and allergens?
     subject: Health Studies
-    url: /learn/health-studies/questions/identify-the-common-symptoms-of-tuberculosis-and-explain-how-they-affect-the-body
+    url: /learn/health-studies/questions/what-is-the-role-of-the-immune-response-in-maintaining-respiratory-health-particularly-in-response-to-dust-and-allergens
 related_article2:
     id: 168792
+    title: >-
-    title: What is the role of the immune response in maintaining respiratory health, particularly in response to dust and allergens?
+        What is the role of the immune response in maintaining respiratory health, particularly in response to dust and allergens?
     subject: Health Studies
     url: /learn/health-studies/questions/what-is-the-role-of-the-immune-response-in-maintaining-respiratory-health-particularly-in-response-to-dust-and-allergens
 related_article3:
-    id: 168787
+    id: 168789
+    title: >-
-    title: Identify the common symptoms of Tuberculosis and explain how they affect the body.
+        Describe the symptoms of asthma and discuss the role of inhalers in managing these symptoms.
     subject: Health Studies
-    url: /learn/health-studies/questions/identify-the-common-symptoms-of-tuberculosis-and-explain-how-they-affect-the-body
+    url: /learn/health-studies/questions/describe-the-symptoms-of-asthma-and-discuss-the-role-of-inhalers-in-managing-these-symptoms
 related_article4:
     id: 168793
+    title: >-
-    title: Discuss the causes and symptoms of emphysema and its effects on the alveoli.
+        Discuss the causes and symptoms of emphysema and its effects on the alveoli.
     subject: Health Studies
     url: /learn/health-studies/questions/discuss-the-causes-and-symptoms-of-emphysema-and-its-effects-on-the-alveoli
 related_article5:
     id: 168784
+    title: >-
-    title: How does the thickness of the diffusion membrane affect gas exchange in the lungs?
+        How does the thickness of the diffusion membrane affect gas exchange in the lungs?
     subject: Health Studies
     url: /learn/health-studies/questions/how-does-the-thickness-of-the-diffusion-membrane-affect-gas-exchange-in-the-lungs
 ---